4BooM04/AndroidCoroutinesTest/README.md

 # AndroidCoroutinesTest
 A sample project for coroutines imlementations.

-It include link to submodule with implementation of coroutine wrapper that uses LifecycleObserverFuture
+Contains link to submodule with implementation of coroutine wrapper that uses LifecycleObserverFuture.

+There also a simple test case with example of testing of suspend functions calls